Various gypsum board mud

 Many gypsum board professionals use conventional gypsum board joints or slurries—either way.

 How many layers of drywall mud do I need?

-If your walls have obvious gaps, cracks, or textured areas, or your drywall mud brand cannot provide adequate coverage, you may need to apply a few more layers of composite material.
+If your walls have obvious gaps, cracks, or textured areas or your drywall mud brand cannot provide adequate coverage; you may need to apply a few more layers of composite material.

-Is breathing dry wall dust harmful?
+Is breathing drywall dust harmful?

 Over time, breathing dust from the drywall connecting compound may cause constant throat and airway irritation, coughing, sputum production, and breathing difficulties similar to asthma.
-Smokers or workers with sinus or respiratory diseases may face more serious health problems.
+Smokers or workers with sinus or respiratory diseases may face more severe health problems.

 Can you muddy drywall without tape?